mmistakes/minimal-mistakes/README.md

     bundle exec jekyll serve

-This will build the site wait for the following message `Server running... press ctrl-c to stop.` Then open http://localhost:4000 from any browser on your Windows machine.
+This will build the site wait for the following message `Server running... press ctrl-c to stop.` to appear in the terminal.
+Then, open http://localhost:4000 from any browser on your Windows machine.

 ______